NicholasHudsonIT/Azure-Sentinel/README.md

   Our first step is creating our Azure account and setting up our virtual machine for our vulnerable environment.
 We will name our resource group "Honeypot" and virtual machine "Honeypot-vm" respectfully.
   <img src="https://i.imgur.com/7Dtl9jQ.png" alt="Lab Plan"/>

-  Next we will create our Network Security Group and set custom settings
+  Next we will create our Network Security Group, name it "Honeypot-vm-nsg" and set custom settings.

   <img src="https://i.imgur.com/s3cOZM0.png" alt="Network Security Group"/>